Code-Institute-Submissions/webzone-milestone-project-three/README.md

 * [Javascript](https://en.wikipedia.org/wiki/JavaScript)

-Javascript, which is mostly been referred to as JS was used to create the main functional logic of this project.
+Javascript, which is mostly been referred to as JS was used in this project mainly through Materialize

 * [Python](https://en.wikipedia.org/wiki/Python_(programming_language))